 With the several benefits of coconut oil, it is possible that one may indulge in abuse.
 However, remember that consuming excess coconut oil, it is pure liquid fat, after all, can lead to diarrhea like symptoms, heart diseases, and metabolism disorders.

 Coconut oil can even lead to weight gain if you do not compliment it with additional measures to lose weight like exercise and cutting off other high-calorie junk foods.

 For best results, you need to add around 3-4 tablespoons (per day) of coconut oil to your monsoon diet.
 This needs to be complemented with some light exercise and avoiding other harmful fats in your diet.
 If you cannot do so, a dose of 1-2 tablespoons (per day) is more suitable.

 There are several ways to do this.
 You can use coconut oil while cooking and roasting vegetables.
 Avoid butter when making popcorn and use coconut oil instead.
 You can even add it to your shakes and beverages, or to your oatmeal.
 Remember to keep a track of the oil you use for cooking and include it when counting your total oil consumption for the day.

 If you do not cook for yourself or simply prefer to not do the above things, you could just have a spoonful of it around half an hour before lunch and dinner.

-Keep a note of your intake this monsoon ka season and do not indulge in over consumption, lest you end up replacing your burgers with litres of coconut oil.
+Keep a note of your intake this monsoon ka season and do not indulge in overconsumption, lest you end up replacing your burgers with liters of coconut oil.

 So what are you waiting for?
 Keep calm and try coconut oil for weight loss this season!